-Challenge number Detail of challenge 1 Our internal assessments and observations indicate that the education and wellbeing of our disadvantaged pupils has been impacted by periods of partial and full school closure to a greater extent than their non-disadvantaged peers.
+Challeng e number Detail of challenge 1 Our internal assessments and observations indicate that the education and wellbeing of our disadvantaged pupils has been impacted by periods of partial and full school closure to a greater extent than their non-disadvantaged peers.
 These findings are supported by national studies.
 This is supported by the analysis of levels of engagement by this group of pupils when the school moved to remote learning as identified by class teachers and records of participation in online learning.
 This has resulted in significant gaps in knowledge and skills leading to a proportion of disadvantaged pupils who were previously working at age-related expectations falling behind, particularly in Writing.
 2 Reception Baseline levels for many areas of the Early Years Foundation Stage curriculum in both the prime and specific areas continue to be below age-related expectations in Reception, with Communication and Language and Speech being significant barriers for a large proportion of disadvantaged pupils as identified through robust Wellcomm screening.
-Baseline data for the Reception 2021/22 and the 2021/2022 cohorts indicate that 100% of pupils were achieving below the expected standard for CLL on entry in September.
+Baseline data for the Reception 2021/22 and 2021/2022 cohorts indicate that 100% of pupils were achieving below the expected standard for CLL on entry in September.
+This was also the trend seen in 2022/2023.
 3 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been 2.4% lower than non-disadvantaged pupils.
-2019-2020 - DA 93.0%, non DA 95.3% (2.3% lower) 2020-2021 - DA 95.9%, non DA 97.9% (2% lower) 2021-2022 - DA 92.04%, 94.93% (2.9% lower) Our assessments and observations indicate that this absenteeism has negatively impacted on the progress of a group of identified disadvantaged pupils and have 4 contributed to further gaps in learning and transferrable skills.
-Our observations and internal records indicate that parental engagement with school is lower for parents of disadvantaged pupils.
+2019-2020 - DA 93.0%, non DA 95.3% (2.3% lower) 2020-2021 - DA 95.9%, non DA 97.9% (2% lower) 2021-2022 - DA 92.04%, non DA 94.93% (2.9% lower) 2022-2023 - DA 93.44%, non DA 95.47% (2.03% lower) Our assessments and observations indicate that this absenteeism has negatively impacted on the progress of a group of identified disadvantaged pupils and have contributed to further gaps in learning and transferrable skills.
+4 Our observations and internal records indicate that parental engagement with school continues to be lower for parents of disadvantaged pupils.
 This has historically been a barrier, but was further impacted by partial closures when parental engagement was challenging, particularly for our hardest to reach families.
-5 As a result of periods of school closure and ongoing financial cost of living constraints, many pupils have had very limited access to additional enrichment opportunities which are needed to provide a rounded education and the characteristics which lead to successful life chances in the future.
+5 As a result of periods of school closure and ongoing financial cost of living constraints, many pupils have had limited access to additional enrichment opportunities which are needed to provide a rounded education and the characteristics which lead to successful life chances in the future.
 6 There are a number of disadvantaged pupils who are identified as having additional barriers to learning, such as being eligible for the pupil premium in addition to being on the school's SEND register or having a social worker, leading to multiple barriers to learning, progress and attainment.
 In addition, there are a number of pupils who have joined the school from varying educational backgrounds and who have significant gaps in their learning.
 7 Our assessments and observations (including pupil wellbeing surveys), combined with challenges identified by our Family Support Professional and discussions with parents, have identified social and emotional difficulties and referrals to the Family Support Professional have significantly increased since September 2021.